 - Participation of U.S. citizens or U.S. corporations.

-You may consider blowing the whistle on wildlife crime if you have first-hand knowledge of the wrongdoing and documents that confirm the illegal activities.
-Collecting and organizing evidence of the wildlife crime you observe is critical.
-Law enforcement agencies are more likely to investigate tips when they are supported by hard evidence:
+Collecting and organizing evidence of the wildlife crime observed is critical.
+Law enforcement agencies are more likely to investigate tips when they are supported by hard evidence, such as:

 - Business Cards